mike-babb/mike-babb.github.io/_posts/2025-01-01-seattles-disconnected-streets.md

 ---
 layout: post
-title: "Identifying Seattle's Disconnected Streets"
+title: "Identifying Seattle's Discontinuous Streets"
 date: 2025-01-01
-categories: geospatial analysis, street network
+categories: geospatial analysis, street network, GeoPandas, NetworkX, webmap
 ---

-# Visualizing Street Disconnections
+# Visualizing Street Discontinuities
-I just published to my [github](https://github.com/mike-babb/seattle_streets) page a project on identifying Seattle's discontinuous street network.
+I just [published](https://github.com/mike-babb/seattle_streets) a project on identifying Seattle's discontinuous street network.
 Briefly, streets in Seattle start, stop, and resume.
 A street will run for a few blocks, stop, and then resume with the same name.
 While I know this happens throughout the city, I was curious if it was common or not and I wanted to visualize the gaps in each named street.
-After working on this off and on for the past six months, I was able to create this map:
+After working on this intermittently for the past six months, I was able to create this map:
 <img src="https://raw.githubusercontent.com/mike-babb/seattle_streets/main/graphics/ex_02_overall.png" alt="overall" width="500" height="565"/>

 [SEE THIS PAGE FOR AN INTERACTIVE MAP OF THE ADDED STREETS](/media/discontinuous_streets.html)